La Grande Bellezza di Paolo Sorrentino [The Great Beauty]

 My second piece of advice about the work of art is to buy the accompaning music.
 It is beautiful.
 Eclectic.

 The wry perfectly goofy pic by Nocturcal is of Sean Penn’s character in This Must Be The Place.
 I hadn’t realised the same director did both, which was a great suprise.
 This Must Be The Place is worth the seeing for Penn alone, Is only worth seeing for Penn alone.
-It is a folly, in comparison and if Paolo were to make it better, get rid of all other characters except his wife, the male kid, the mother and the old man and the first half of the movie, really.
-The rest is sh!te.
+It is a folly, in comparison and if Paolo were to make it better, get rid of all other characters except his wife, the male kid, the mother and the old man.
 It’s wonderfully set in Dublin too, mostly.

 La Grande Bellezza beautiful score is rendered on a CD set, one with eighteen tracks the other with twenty one including The Lamb.
 Via EMI, The compilation includes choice pickings from La discoteca, performed by Exch Pop True [bootleg below] and Everything Trying, written and performed by Damien Jurado.